anuraag-k/PerformanceTestAction/README.md

 ### `configFile`

-**Optional** The complete path to a file that contains the parameters for a test or schedule run, If Config file is specified then no other fields will be required.
+**Optional** The complete path to a file that contains the parameters for a test or schedule run.
+If Config file is specified then no other fields will be required.

 ### `swapDatasets`